-If there is a front garden attached to the properties on the ground floor they will be charged for the cost of maintaining this as their individual garden plus their share of maintaining the back court.
-Where there is no front garden all of the properties will equally share the cost of maintaining the back court.
+If there is a front garden attached to the properties on the ground floor, this will be considered as an 'individual' garden and the tenant of this ground floor property will be charged for the cost of maintaining this as their individual garden plus their share of maintaining the back court.

+Where there is no front garden all of the properties will equally share the cost of maintaining the back court (with the exception of factored owners who are charged their share based on their property titles).